-Once the beat is set, he pulls up Analog Brass & Winds, and just listen to him dole out the compliment.
+Once the beat is set, he pulls up Analog Brass & Winds.

 “I’m notorious for not using presets, or VSTs, or anything.
 I don’t ever want people to be able to say, ‘Hey, that’s that preset’.
 But in this case, I love the sound that I found [in the Brass & Winds collection],” he admits.
 “And I’ve actually used it a few times…A lot of times, I make sounds to do stuff like that and Analog Brass & Winds already has it.”

-While showing us his unique Rhodes piano and Crumar keyboards, and the Russian version of the Crumar, Pope explains the importance of stepping out of one’s comfort zone Pope explains the importance of stepping out of your comfort zone during the creative process.
+While showing us his unique Rhodes piano and Crumar keyboards, and the Russian version of the Crumar, Pope explains the importance of stepping out of one’s comfort zone during the creative process.
 “The box is great, the laptop’s great, and the VSTs are great, but you should also come outside and experiment.”

 He then led us to his Omnichord, a quirky little electric autoharp from the early 1980s.
 It’s an instrument that has been utilized by Arcade Fire, the Eurythmics, Brian Eno, Damon Albarn, Nick Rhodes, and Mark Mothersbaugh, among others in the electronic and indie world.
 But Pope quips, “I must be the only guy in the urban world with an Omnichord.
 And I’m nice with it.”

-Work ethics play a crucial part in Pope’s creative process: “If I see someone talented, then I try to help them because people did that for me when I came up.”
+Work ethic plays a crucial part in Pope’s creative process: “If I see someone talented, then I try to help them because people did that for me when I came up.”
 Whether mentoring, advising, providing studio time, or setting up beats, Pope always views his artists as friends.
 “It’s a part of the process.
 I want to see everybody win.”

 The Future of the Music Business